 Up to today, some companies continue to use AS/400.
 About 10.1 percent of organizations run IBM i with their servers, according to iDatalabs.
 After HP, IBM AS400 comes second in terms of popularity.
 IBM’s product use is more prevalent in the manufacturing and IT fields.
 However, the use of AS 400 operating system runs across many industries around the globe.
 For instance, Robert Bosch, a German multinational business, is among the top users of IBM Power Systems.
 Generally, the platform finds use in organizations of all sizes.

 There are claims that IBM does not offer technical support to companies that adopt cloud computing.
 There are also views that as/400 is obsolete and might be dead.
 Even with such knowledge, why do some companies still use it?
 Those who use it run it as an as400 ERP system.
 Its mainframe works for most manufacturers, SAP users, and database management systems.
+As far as wholesale distribution business is concerned, now they are switching to cloud ERP as it’s more accessible, accurate, and comes with a very affordable price.

 With the growth of AS/400 cloud that works with many applications, most companies won’t stop using it.
 Besides, some retailers like the item because of being cost-effective and scalable.
-Here is are more reasons why some companies still run the AS/400.
+Here are more reasons why some companies still run the AS/400.

 These are the technologies within the IBM AS/400 i-Series.
-It entails the Integrated Web Service server, which allows execution of objects as web services.
+It entails the Integrated Web Service server, which allows the execution of objects as web services.
 In this regard, AS/400 i-series cloud offers all the benefits of cloud hosting.
 It is flexible, scalable, and secure.
 With this form of cloud computing, organizations can run swiftly and reduce their operation overheads.

 As companies should pay for their resources, they can reduce their running capital.
 When making significant changes to their operations, companies can manage their resources and achieve their plans with ease using AS/400 i-Series.